gnss-sdr/gnss-sdr/README.md

 changing ```/opt/local``` by the base directory in which your software is installed.

-The CMake script will create Makefiles that download, build and link Armadillo, Gflags, Glog, Matio, PugiXML and Google Test on the fly at compile time if they are not detected in your machine.
+The CMake script will create Makefiles that download, build and link Armadillo, Gflags, Glog, Matio, Protocol Buffers, PugiXML and Google Test on the fly at compile time if they are not detected in your machine.

 Other builds
 ---------
 * **Docker image**: A technology providing operating-system-level virtualization to build, ship, and run distributed applications, whether on laptops, data center VMs, or the cloud.
 Visit [https://github.com/carlesfernandez/docker-gnsssdr](https://github.com/carlesfernandez/docker-gnsssdr) or [https://github.com/carlesfernandez/docker-pybombs-gnsssdr](https://github.com/carlesfernandez/docker-pybombs-gnsssdr) for instructions.

-* **Snap packages**: [Snaps](https://snapcraft.io) are universal Linux packages aimed to work on any distribution or device, from IoT devices to servers, desktops to mobile devices.
-Visit [https://github.com/carlesfernandez/snapcraft-sandbox](https://github.com/carlesfernandez/snapcraft-sandbox) for instructions or directly [get the software from the Snap Store](https://snapcraft.io/gnss-sdr-next):
+* **Snap package**: [Snaps](https://snapcraft.io) are universal Linux packages aimed to work on any distribution or device, from IoT devices to servers, desktops to mobile devices.
+Visit [https://github.com/carlesfernandez/snapcraft-sandbox](https://github.com/carlesfernandez/snapcraft-sandbox) for instructions, or directly [get the software from the Snap Store](https://snapcraft.io/gnss-sdr-next):

 <p align="center">
   <a href="https://snapcraft.io/gnss-sdr-next"><img src="https://snapcraft.io/static/images/badges/en/snap-store-white.svg" alt="Get GNSS-SDR from the Snap Store"></a>